oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 and software services are becoming increasingly more difficult to manage.
-This challenge is the result of a recent technology trends such as the adoption of cloud-native architectures that build systems as collections of microservices, the disaggreation of large hardware appliances, the decoupling of hardware and software, and the adoption of edge deployments that move application functionality closer to the end-user.
+This challenge is the result of a recent technology trends such as the adoption of cloud-native architectures that build systems as collections of microservices, the disaggregation of large hardware appliances, the decoupling of hardware and software, and the adoption of edge deployments that move application functionality closer to the end-user.